acuarica/eth-json-rpc-playground/README.md

-# Ethereum JSON-RPC Client for VS Code
+# Ethereum JSON-RPC Playground for VS Code

 REST Client script to interact with an Ethereum JSON-RPC provider over HTTP directly from VS Code.